bergmeister/appveyor_dotnetCLi_bug/README.md

 # appveyor_dotnetCLi_bug
-REPRO to show that calling 'dotnet new' commands'dotnet new mstest'
+REPRO to show that calling `dotnet new` commands such as e.g. `dotnet new mstest` or `dotnet new xunit` throw an error when being run in `AppVeyor`